 That was the main goal I wanted to achieve, to make going to the gym, a necessary response.
 A part of my daily schedule like brushing my teeth.
 I think a lot of this came from the fact that the app helps you set reminders, integrates conversations with other Fitplan users and the trainers feel like they are giving you their attention.

 A great implementation about the app is that the trainers send you messages or respond to your workouts, there's a community online where you can share your progress or your concerns, lift each other up and make new friends!

 Personally, my fitness goals weren't to get 'bikini body ready' although some of you may want that there are also plans for that!
-However my goal was to make gym time more of a daily routine.
-I wanted to go every day, even for a 30 minutes or an intense cardio session.
-Building a new routine takes time and determination, influence and encouragement definitely help and with the scheduling of workout days on Fitplan, this defiantly works!
+However, my goal was to make gym time more of a daily routine.
+I wanted to go every day, even for 30 minutes or an intense cardio session.
+Building a new routine takes time and determination, influence and encouragement definitely help, and with the scheduling of workout days on Fitplan, this defiantly works!